Explore the Festival

 California Festival

 For CA Festival, we are presenting Stanford alumnus and a very prominent composer of our time, William Bolcom (b.
 1938) in "Celebration of New Music".
-Especially, we are honored to west-coast premiere the piece, Dedication (2022), by William Bolcom during our Stanford Philharmonia Fall Concert, conducted by Paul Phillips, as part of the CA Festival this year.
-Along with Bolcom, we have Mozart Symphony No.34 in C Major, K. 338 and Charles Griffes on our program, which Griffes’s piece, Poem for Flute and Orchestra, will be performed by Laura Futamura, a 2023 Concerto Competition Winner at Stanford University.
+Especially, we are honored to west-coast premiere of the piece, Dedication (2022), by William Bolcom during our Stanford Philharmonia Fall Concert, conducted by Paul Phillips, as part of the CA Festival this year.
+Along with Bolcom, Mozart's Symphony No.34 in C Major, K. 338, Strauss Jr.'s The Beautiful Blue Danube, and Schubert's Symphony No.2 will be performed.
+We will transport you on a Viennese reverie, right here on the west coast.

 Piece(s)/Composer(s)